theheking/intro-to-r/content/3_dataframes.md

     In file(file, "rt") :
         cannot open file 'dataa/Ecoli_metadata.csv': No such file or directory
 ```

+> Exercise
+> --------
+>  On your table can you each try and create a unique error message?
+> I will run them at the front

 # What to do when you get an error
 1) Don't panic - you are not special